 “Irishness is not primarily a question of birth, blood or language;

 it is the condition of being involved in the Irish situation,

 I know my Irishness is an innate sense of identity, I carry with me wherever I may roam.
 It’s an identity I wish to retain with pride, even though we all now live in a rapidly changing world.

-And so I have started this blogging year with the deep and complex topic of what it means to be Irish.
+On this blog we don’t shy away from exploring the deep and complex topic of what it means to be Irish.

-To follow along you can check out my subcategory “The Irish Psyche” which can be found in the drop down menu under the “Irishisms” subheading.
+To follow along you can check out my subcategory “The Irish Psyche.”
 All new blog posts on this topic will be filed right there.

-Why not join me on this journey in 2016?
+Why not join me on this journey of discovery?
 Stop by whenever you can, as we uncover our Irishness together.